adobe/aem-core-wcm-components/README.md

 Visit the [roadmap wiki page](https://github.com/adobe/aem-core-wcm-components/wiki) for the main upcoming components and features.

-## Accelerated Mobile Pages support
+## AMP support

-Google's AMP suport has been added to the AEM Core Components.
-Learn more about Accelerated Mobile Pages [here](https://amp.dev/).
+AMP suport has been added to the AEM Core Components.
+Learn more about AMP [here](https://amp.dev/).

 The [Component Library](https://www.adobe.com/go/aem_cmp_library) and [its code](examples/src/content/jcr_root/apps/core-components-examples) in this repository show how it can be used.